 To access the heatmap of a page, click on the right-side three-dot menu for the landing page in question, then select Heatmap, as shown below:

-Then, you will need to select the version of your page:
+You will need to select the version of your page:

 It is necessary to select the version, because a different save/version can mean different content placement, which drives visitors to interact with the page differently.